ZeroPhone/ZPUI/docs/howto.rst

     menu_name = "Hello, world!"

     # An UI element that does most of the legwork for us
-    from ui import PrettyPrinter as Printer
+    from zpui_lib.ui import PrettyPrinter as Printer

     i = None #Input device
     o = None #Output device